 In June 2018, the Company executed a Loan and Security Agreement with Hercules Capital, Inc. ("Hercules"), under which the Company borrowed \$35.0 million ("Tranche I").
 The term of the loan was approximately 42 months, with a maturity date of January 1, 2022 (the "Maturity Date").
 No principal payments were due during an interest-only period, commencing on the initial borrowing date and continuing through July 1, 2020 (the "Amortization Date").
-The outstanding balance of the loan was to be repaid monthly beginning on the Amortization Date and extending through the Maturity Date.
-Tranche I bears interest at a floating rate equal to the greater of: (i) the prime rate as reported in the Wall Street Journal plus 4.35% and (ii) 9.35% (9.85% as of June 30, 2019 based on the prime rate as of that date), payable monthly.

 In December 2018, the Company executed the First Amendment to the Loan and Security Agreement, whereby the Company borrowed an additional \$20.0 million ("Tranche II") to increase the total principal balance outstanding to \$55.0 million.
-Upon draw of the additional \$20.0 million, the interest-only period on the entire facility was extended until January 1, 2021 (the "Amended Amortization Date") and the maturity date for the entire facility was July 1, 2022 (the "Amended Maturity Date").
-Tranche II bears interest at a floating rate equal to the greater of: (i) the prime rate as reported in the Wall Street Journal plus 3.35% and (ii) 9.10% (9.10% as of June 30, 2019), payable monthly.
+Upon draw of the additional \$20.0 million, the interest-only period on the entire facility was extended until January 1, 2021 and the maturity date for the entire facility was July 1, 2022.
+In May 2019, the Company executed the Second Amendment to the Loan and Security Agreement (the "Amended Hercules Term Loan") whereby the Company borrowed an additional \$20.0 million ("Tranche III") to increase the total principal balance outstanding to \$75.0 million.